 - Transformation of this magnitude requires systems change.

 - We have to work to achieve the same vision and work together from the same blueprint.

 - Aligning with existing and on-going initiatives in York Region

 - Resourcing and organizing for long-term strategies

-- (8) Working Groups have been established to drive specific action areas within the Strategic Plan.
+- Working Groups were established to drive specific action areas within the Strategic Plan.

 - ALL Working Groups have balanced representation of parents, local service providers and community stakeholders.

-- Leadership has been established with the newly structured ASD Steering Group.
+- Leadership is provided through the ASD Steering Group.
 This committee will guide, direct and oversee goals within the Strategic Plan and lead the distribution of actions to be taken by each of the Working Groups.

 Overview of Organizational Structure

 ASD STEERING GROUP